SNodeC/snode.c/README.md

 ### Attaching the Callbacks to `SocketServer` and `SocketClient` Instances

-In case `SocketServer` and `SocketClient` instances have been created using the constructors not expecting the three callbacks this callbacks can be attached to this instances afterwards by using the methods
+In case `SocketServer` and `SocketClient` instances have been created using the constructors not expecting those three callbacks they can be attached to this instances afterwards by using the methods

 - `void setOnConnect(const std::function<SocketConnection*>& onConnect)`
 - `void setOnConnected(const std::function<SocketConnection*>& onConnected)`